 Nearly 3.5 million Americans over 40 have some degree of vision loss, most commonly from age-related conditions.
 This number is expected to double in the next few decades as the baby boomers grow older.

 Most people with age-related vision loss will not become completely blind; instead they will experience partial or moderate loss of vision.
 They may need to develop new skills to remain self-reliant.
-This Fact Sheet discusses age-related vision loss and how you, as caregiver, can help your loved one adjust to the challenges.
+This fact sheet discusses age-related vision loss and how you, as a caregiver, can help your loved one adjust to the challenges.

 Most people experience some decline in vision as they age.
 It becomes more difficult to read small print, to get around in dim lighting, or to tell the difference between dark blue and black, for example.
 Such changes in vision are a normal part of aging.
 However, more serious changes to eyesight also occur as one ages.

 People of any age who have a stroke, traumatic brain injury, or a brain tumor may experience many physical changes, including vision loss.
 The loss may be temporary or permanent.

 Most older adults experiencing low vision, however, will be affected by one of four conditions: macular degeneration, glaucoma, cataracts, and diabetic retinopathy.
 The table below summarizes the most common symptoms or warning signs of these conditions; more detailed information follows.